-Location: Wiper Control Panel

-Remove windshield wiper motor access panel

-And disconnect I/O B modules

-2.30 ENSURE THAT THE WELDING GROUND RETURN CLAMP IS WELL SECURED AND MAKES A GOOD ELECTRICAL CONTACT WITH A LARGE METALLIC AREA OF THE CHASSIS LOCATED NEAR THE WELDING POINT AS MUCH AS POSSIBLE 2.35 When welding is completed, reconnect all the modules.
+Location: Wiper Control Panel Remove windshield wiper motor access panel And disconnect I/O B modules 2.30 When all the previous steps are done, you can do welding on the vehicle ENSURE THAT THE WELDING GROUND RETURN CLAMP IS WELL SECURED AND MAKES A GOOD ELECTRICAL CONTACT WITH A LARGE METALLIC AREA OF THE CHASSIS LOCATED NEAR THE WELDING POINT AS MUCH AS POSSIBLE 2.35 When welding is completed, reconnect all the modules.
 Make sure that the connectors locking tab are well engaged!
 BE CAREFUL TO MAKE THE PROPER CONNECTIONS, IF NOT, SOME SYSTEMS OR COMPONENTS MAY NOT BE USABLE